guilhermesilveira/Raman-uPL-Spectra-Analysis/README.md

 <img align="left" src="https://raw.githubusercontent.com/Aurelien-Pelissier/Raman-uPL-Spectra-Analysis/master/img/Raman.png" width=300>
-Three different modes are visibles on the Raman spectra, one corrsepond to silicon and the other two are GaN spectrum analysis with lorentzian fit mapping of raman shift
+Three different modes are visibles on the Raman spectra, one corrsepond to silicon and the other two are GaN spectrum analysis with lorentzian fit

+## Measurements

+#### Time dependant microPL

+Spectrum analysis with lorentzian and gaussian fit time evolution of QW and PhC mode

+#### Raman mapping
+mapping of raman shift
+spectrum analysis with lorentzian fit